-When an independent, professional gemologist evaluates a diamond, they come up with what's known as a diamond grading certificate.
-Value isn't considered here.
-Rather the quality of the stone.
+When an independent, professional gemologist evaluates a diamond, they come up with what is known as a diamond grading certificate.
+Value is not considered here, but rather the quality of the stone.
 No two diamonds are the same, as each has distinct characteristics, both of which are described in the certificate.
-When talking about quality, you need to talk about the 4 C's, which are colour, clarity, carat.
-Cut.
-The gemologist puts'.
-Together a hand-drawn map on the grading certificate, with all inclusions shown.
-The diamond you buy should match what's shown on the certificate.
+When talking about quality, you need to talk about the 4 C's, which are color, clarity, carat, and cut.
+The gemologist puts' together a hand-drawn map on the grading certificate, with all inclusions shown.
+The diamond you buy should match what is shown on the certificate.

 While there is a many gemological laboratories out there, not all of them are respected by everyone in the diamond trade.
 A couple that are respected are the Gemological Institute of America (GIA) and the International Gemological Institute (IGI).

 Some of the terms commonly used on diamond certificates are explained below:

 Stone ID – Every diamond is given its own unique ID, with all those numbers registered and stored in a global database.

 Date – As you may have guessed, this is the date on which the report was issued.

 Cut and Shape – Standard round brilliant is the most common shape, with the others referred to as fancy shapes or cuts.
 The name of the others is dependent on their shape.
 Among the most popular of this group are process cut, oval emerald, marquise, heart, radiant, and per-shaped.

 Dimensions – Round shapes have dimensions stated as "largest diameter – smallest diameter X depth," while other shapes are specified as "length X width X depth."

 Carat Weight – The weight of a gemstone is measured in carats, with 200 grams equivalent to 1 carat.
 The ct. abbreviation is usually used for the weight.